alexandraant161803/genai-workshop/README.md

 # GenAI Workshop Setup Guide
 Welcome to this GenAI Workshop!
 To get you up and running smoothly, we've prepared a step-by-step guide on how to set up your programming environment.
 If you're new to programming or the tools we'll be using, don't worry!
 Just follow the instructions below, and you'll be set up in no time.

+First step is getting this repository locally and getting the backend and frontend running.
+You can do this using docker (step 4) or you can run each part natively on your system (step 5).

 ## 1. Cloning the Workshop Repository
 First, we need to get the workshop materials onto your computer by cloning our code repository.

 ### What you need: